46 Comments

 • 4 witnesses (2 for the groom, 2 for the bride), can’t be family

-• Official marriage certificate or proof that the civil ceremony is arranged and held before the religious
+• Official civil marriage certificate or reliable proof that the civil ceremony will take place before the religious one.

-• “La proclamación” (public announcement of the upcoming religious wedding either during the Sunday mass or in the church magazine or on the notice board of the parish)
+• “La proclamación” (public announcement of the upcoming wedding, which may be made during Sunday mass, published in the parish magazine, or displayed on the parish notice board).

 • Fee or donation